yurii-github/my-library/README.md

 ## Importing new books

-To import books into the library you have to drop your books to library folder you've set in configuration and then on *Synchronization* tab press "import fs only".
+To import books into the library you have to drop your books to library folder you've set in configuration and then on *Import* tab press "Import Books".
-It will import all file system books that are not in database yet.
+It will import all books from file system that are not in database yet.